telepresenceio/telepresence/docs/index.md

 You are now running your own code locally, attaching it to the network stack of the Telepresence client and using the environment variables Telepresence client extracted.
 Your code is connected to the remote Kubernetes cluster.

+### Environment variables and volumes

+Environment variables set in the `Deployment` pod template (as in the example above) will be available to your local process.

+Likewise, volumes configured in the `Deployment` pod template will also be transparently available to your local process: no extra work needed.
+This is mostly intended for read-only volumes like `Secret` and `ConfigMap`, you probably don't want a local database writing to a remote volume.

 ### Kubernetes namespaces

 If you want to proxy to a Deployment in a non-default namespace you can pass the `--namespace` argument to Telepresence: